 My fee to officiate a wedding is $75.
 If one or both of you are veterans of the U.S. military or active duty military, then it is only $50.
 (I am a veteran myself and want to help my brothers and sisters.
 I do, however, require proof such as military ID or DD-214.) .
-In addition to the fee, I require a $20 nonrefundable deposit once we agree that I'll do the wedding.
+I require a $20 nonrefundable deposit once we agree that I'll do the wedding.
 I usually use PayPal for this.
 This is due to the fact that in the past, I've shown up to weddings, and without warning, the bride/groom brings in someone else to officiate, then I am completely out of pocket.
 This deposit helps ensure that I will be paid something for my time, and likely if they decide to cancel my services, they will tell me ahead of time and save both of us a hassle.
 Then on the day of you can pay the rest, or if you want to pay for the whole thing up front that works, too.
 But, I don't offer refunds if the wedding is canceled for any reason so if you pay completely up front, it's non refundable.

 If the wedding is long distance (out of state or more than 50 miles) then I will require additional money for gas/transportation from anywhere between $25 and $50, depending on the distance traveled